Norwegian State Educational Loan Fund

 The Norwegian State Educational Loan Fund (Statens lånekasse for utdanning) is a government agency that allocates loans and grants to Norwegian and certain foreign students for their education.
 Lånekassen was established in 1947.

-Lånekassen is organised under the Ministry of Education and Research (Kunnskapsdepartementet).
+Lånekassen is organized under the Ministry of Education and Research (Kunnskapsdepartementet).
 The Ministry decides the regulations for the allocation of financial support, and for the repayment of loans.